 Allergic reaction (eg, to foods Food Allergy Food allergy is an exaggerated immune response to dietary components, usually proteins.
 Manifestations vary widely and can include atopic dermatitis, gastrointestinal or respiratory symptoms... read more , drugs Drug Eruptions and Reactions Drugs can cause multiple skin eruptions and reactions.
 The most serious of these are discussed elsewhere in THE MANUAL and include Stevens-Johnson syndrome and toxic epidermal necrolysis, hypersensitivity... read more , and bites and stings)

 Less common systemic causes of itching include hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more , hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more , diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more , hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more , diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more , iron deficiency, dermatitis herpetiformis Dermatitis Herpetiformis Dermatitis herpetiformis is an intensely pruritic, chronic, autoimmune, papulovesicular cutaneous eruption strongly associated with celiac disease.
-Typical findings are clusters of intensely... read more , and polycythemia vera Polycythemia Vera Polycythemia vera (PV) is a chronic myeloproliferative neoplasm characterized by an increase in morphologically normal red cells (its hallmark), but also white cells and platelets.
-Ten to 30%... read more .
+Typical findings are clusters of intensely... read more , and polycythemia vera Polycythemia Vera Polycythemia vera is a chronic myeloproliferative neoplasm characterized by an increase in morphologically normal red cells (its hallmark), but also white cells and platelets.
+Ten to 15% of... read more .

 Drugs Drug Eruptions and Reactions Drugs can cause multiple skin eruptions and reactions.
 The most serious of these are discussed elsewhere in THE MANUAL and include Stevens-Johnson syndrome and toxic epidermal necrolysis, hypersensitivity... read more can cause itching as an allergic reaction or by directly triggering histamine release (most commonly morphine, some IV contrast agents).